Optimally weighted average derivative effects: Introduction

 \section{Introduction}

-Weighted average derivative effects (ADEs), also called average partial effects, were originally motivated for the estimation of parameters in index models \citep{Hardle1989,Powell1989,Newey1993}, a problem of substantial practical interest in econometrics, with additional uses in assessing the law of total demand in economics \citep{Hardle1991} and in policy learning \citep{Athey2021}.
-ADEs are often estimated under a parametric model for the conditional response function $\mu(\bm{x})=\E(Y|\bm{X}=\bm{x})$, where $Y$ is an outcome and $\bm{X}$ is a covariate vector.
-Using the parametrised model, the derivative, $d\mu(\bm{x})/d\bm{x}$, may be computed.
-This forms the basis for several estimators of the weighted ADE vector, $\bm{\theta} = \E\{w(\bm{X})d\mu(\bm{X})/d\bm{X}\}$, where $w(\bm{x}) \geq 0$ is a weight function \citep{Wooldridge2020,Hirshberg2018}.
+Average derivative effects (ADEs), also called average partial effects, were originally motivated for the estimation of parameters in index models \citep{Hardle1989,Powell1989,Newey1993, Imbens2009}, a problem of substantial practical interest in econometrics, with additional uses in assessing the law of total demand in economics \citep{Hardle1991}, in policy learning \citep{Athey2021}, and in causal inference \citep{Rothenhausler2019}.
+We consider the weighted ADE (WADE) vector, $\bm{\theta} = \E\{w(\bm{X})d\mu(\bm{X})/d\bm{X}\}$, where for an outcome $Y$ and covariate vector $\bm{X}$, we denote the conditional response function $\mu(\bm{x})=\E(Y|\bm{X}=\bm{x})$, with derivative $d\mu(\bm{x})/d\bm{x}$ and $w(\bm{x})$ is a weight function.

+Estimation of WADEs is challenging even when a parametric model for $\mu$ is assumed, since, for all but the simplest parametric models, the WADE is a nonlinear function of the parameters, and some additional debiasing is required \citep{Hirshberg2018, Wooldridge2020}.
+Moreover, it may be difficult to correctly specify the functional form of $\mu(\bm{x})$ in practice, motivating the use of machine learning (lasso, gradient boosting, neural nets etc.) to obtain estimates $\hat{\mu}$.
+Estimators based on machine learning also require debiasing, since the outcome learner usually optimises a bias-variance trade off with respect to a generic loss function (mean squared error, logistic loss etc.) that does not adequately control for plug-in biases in the downstream WADE estimator \citep{Newey1993, Chernozhukov2018}.
+E.g. decision tree based learners are piecewise constant and therefore poorly suited to WADE estimation, even when they perform well in outcome prediction tasks.

-The validity of parametric estimators, however, relies on correct specification of functional forms for $\mu(\bm{x})$, which may be hard in practice.
-For this reason, nonparametric approaches were developed based on the so-called Riesz representation $\bm{\theta} = \E\{\bm{l}(\bm{X})\mu(\bm{X})\} = \E\{\bm{l}(\bm{X})Y\}$ for some `Riesz representer' $\bm{l}(\bm{X})$.
-Such representations are an alternative way of representing bounded, continuous and linear maps (in this case $\mu\mapsto \bm{\theta}$) the existence of which is guaranteed by Riesz's representation theorem (see \cite{Hirshberg2017, Bennett2022} for other recent examples).
-Under some assumptions, integration by parts yields the Riesz representer
+Regardless of the outcome modelling approach, the plug-in bias is characterised by the so-called Riesz representer (RR) of $\bm{\theta}$, which is the function $\bm{l}(\bm{X})$ in the Riesz representation $\bm{\theta} = \E\{\bm{l}(\bm{X})\mu(\bm{X})\} = \E\{\bm{l}(\bm{X})Y\}$.
+Riesz representations are an alternative way of representing bounded, continuous and linear maps (in this case $\mu\mapsto \bm{\theta}$) the existence of which is guaranteed by Riesz's representation theorem.
+Under regularity assumptions, which we will describe later, \cite{Powell1989} used integration by parts to derive the RR